 3. It Can Sap Your Energy

-After going on a chicken diet, you might notice that your energy is running really low and you may suffer from brain fog, as "the brain and red blood cells function on glucose," Dr. Jampolis adds.
+After going on a chicken diet, you might notice that your energy is running really low and you may have brain fog, as "the brain and red blood cells function on glucose," Dr. Jampolis adds.

 A protein-rich chicken diet is not a ketogenic diet, which is high in fat and moderate in protein.
 She explains that on the keto diet, your body adapts so that your brain can run on ketones after about five to seven days.
 A protein-only diet will not cause those ketogenic adaptations, leaving you dragging.